SEIU Healthcare: Nursing Division

 SEIU Healthcare has a dedicated nursing division that holds its own convention and has a separate governing board, constitution and professional liaison staff.
 The division advocates for nursing in Ontario regarding professional practices, scope of practice and delivery of care by nurses.
-The Nursing Division Board is led by President Jackie Walker, and consists of three Vice Presidents (Hospital, Home & Community Care, and Long-Term Care) and eight regional representations.
+The Nursing Division Board is led by President Sandi Jones, and consists of three Vice Presidents (Hospital, Home & Community Care, and Long-Term Care) and eight regional representations.